Ngaiawang Storybook Workshop

 MLT’s Celena Aardenburg and RMMAC’s Cameron Rankine

-In November 2025, the MLT travelled to Berri to deliver a Ngaiwang storybook workshop at the River Murray and Mallee Aboriginal Corporation (RMMAC) office.
-The day brought together community members and RMMAC staff for a creative and language-filled workshop focused on Ngaiwang, an important language of the River Murray River region.
+In November 2025, the MLT travelled to Berri to deliver a Ngaiawang storybook workshop at the River Murray and Mallee Aboriginal Corporation (RMMAC) office.
+The day brought together community members and RMMAC staff for a creative and language-filled workshop focused on Ngaiawang, an important language of the River Murray River region.

-The morning began with the launch of a Ngaiwang wordlist that was developed by the MLT in response to community requests for more accessible language learning resources.
-Project Linguist Phoebe Leggett introduced the resource, which includes about 800 Ngaiwang words.
+The morning began with the launch of a Ngaiawang wordlist that was developed by the MLT in response to community requests for more accessible language learning resources.
+Project Linguist Phoebe Leggett introduced the resource, which includes about 800 Ngaiawang words.
 Phoebe explained the origins of the words in historical sources relating to the region and how changes were made to the original spelling to make them easier to use.
-For most participants, this was the first time they had ever seen Ngaiwang in writing.
+For most participants, this was the first time they had ever seen Ngaiawang in writing.
 This sparked plenty of discussion and curiosity as everyone began exploring the wordlist together.

 This workshop is part of MLT’s Pathways project, which aims to create employment and career pathways for Aboriginal community members to become Language Workers.
 Through Pathways workshops, participants can work on their own languages, produce learning resources, and build practical skills that support strong language use within their communities.